-In our house we call them brinjals, and other people call them melanzane or egg plants.
+In our house, we call them brinjals, and other people call them melanzane or egg plants.
 You either like them or you don’t – like a friend’s daughter who, when she was little, announced to her mother that she really didn’t want to eat allmyjeans!!
 It took a while to work out that she meant aubergines!

 We grow brinjals – the variety we have grown, are beautiful, shiny and a glossy deep, deep purple, and feature in cuisine from all shores of the Mediterranean, and the Middle East.
 Smaller varieties, in other colours, are a feature of Asian foods – they’re on my list of things to grow – as soon as I can find seed.

 We always have brinjals in the fridge.
-Our regular Sunday breakfast includes a slice of fried brinjal, something I used to feel somewhat guilty about until Tim Noakes’ flip to a high fat diet!
+Our regular Sunday breakfast includes a slice of fried brinjal, something I used to feel somewhat guilty about until Tim Noakes’ flip to a high-fat diet!

 Brinjals are really versatile.
 One can do much more with them than the relatively popular Melanzane Parmigiana and Moussaka in which they are centre pieces.
 I make a paté that consists of roasted brinjal, cottage cheese, chopped fresh oreganum, parsley, garlic and brandy.
 It’s really simple to make because once the brinjal is cool, all you do is puree the whole lot together, chill and serve with crudité, biscuits or crostini.

-I must also mention that brinjals are not as fiddly to cook with as they used to be: most recipes recommend that you salt and allow them stand for half an hour to remove the bitterness.
+I must also mention that brinjals are not as fiddly to cook with as they used to be: most recipes recommend that you salt and allow them to stand for half an hour to remove the bitterness.
 Modern horticulture has developed brinjals that are no longer bitter.
 I never salt brinjals anymore, and I don’t recall the last time we had a bitter brinjal.

 So, here are two awesome, really quick and easy things to do with aubergines: